 One is an emotion we can gain from things pleasurable.

 The other is a fruit of the Spirit only achieved by choosing to live in it even in times of struggle.

 Charts, timelines of the Bible and a good Bible guide such as Halley’s Handbook of the Bible are great bible study tools to help with your research.

-Studying the Bible by digging deeper into context and researching the words and their meanings to make it easier for understanding and comprehending God’s Word.
+Begin studying the Bible by digging deeper into context and researching the words and their meanings to make it easier for understanding and comprehending God’s Word.

 What you don’t understand give back to God in prayer.

 Work the Word is our method for how to study the Bible.
 There are many other similar methods, but we have tried to keep our’s simple.

 Grab the colored pencils and circle and underline key words in the text.